mustafabin/books-django/README.md

 required to turn in your submission by making a pull request on the original repository.

+Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 9:00am.

 ## Requirements

 Describe behavioral requirements as you'll be using them in tests.
 That is,